Ernie Wilkins: Career

-After his military service, Wilkins joined piano virtuoso Earl Hines's last big band in 1948, which further established him as a respected jazz musician and introduced him to the big band composition that would later define his career.
+After his military service, Wilkins joined piano virtuoso Earl Hines's last big band in 1948.
 In 1949-1950, Wilkins recorded with George Hudson's band and did two sessions with backing Dinah Washington with the Teddy Stewart Orchestra.
-In 1951, Wilkins got a big break when his childhood friend and fellow jazz musician Clark Terry introduced him to Count Basie.
+In 1951, Wilkins was introduced to Count Bassie by his friend Clark Terry.
 The conversation took place in a steam room where Basie told Terry he was in need of an alto saxophonist; Terry immediately thought of Wilkins and reached out to him, asking him to join the band and “bring his alto,” despite Wilkins being primarily a tenor player at the time.
-Basie's band, struggling at the time, found new life through Wilkins’s arrangements.
-As Terry later stated, “The band was at its lowest and along came Ernie and wrote them a hit.”
-On May 6, 1951 Ernie and his brother performed with Count Basie' s band on a WNEW radio broadcast.
+Ernie's involvement helped Basie's band move to the top of the charts.

 Wilkins's first major arrangement for Basie in 1955 was “Every Day I Have the Blues”, a song originally written for vocalist Joe Williams that became a defining hit and one of the best-selling jazz records of all time.

-Other tracks like “Teach Me Tonight” and “Roll ’Em Pete” brought a fresh, energetic sound to Basie’s band, helping to revive its reputation and influence in the 1950s jazz scene.
-Other notable standards that Wilkins created for the Basie group included “Basie Power,” “Way Out Basie” and “Right On, Right On.”
+Other notable songs that Wilkins created for the Basie group included “Basie Power”, “Way Out Basie”, and “Right On, Right On".

 In the late 1950s, Wilkins performed with and arranged music for Gillespie’s band, and later wrote for Tommy Dorsey's and Harry James' orchestras.
 Ernie Wilkins provided the arrangements for The Count Basie/Sarah Vaughan Sessions which featured Frank Wess, Joe Newman, Snooky Young, Billy Mitchell, Al Grey, Freddie Green and Marshal Royal, along with Jones and Foster.
-Wilkins was able to reimagine the blues in his own way that coordinated well with Basie’s band making them a huge hit.
-The success of this arrangement led to the Basie band's return to stardom and helped Williams's career take off as well.
-He also arranged music for celebrated artists like Sarah Vaughan and Buddy Rich.
-Various sources concluded that James band played Mr. Wilkins's style as well or better than anyone including the Basie band.
-Wilkin's work during this period displayed his ability to tailor arrangements to the specific strengths of each band and artist, a skill that earned him widespread respect in the jazz community.
+He also arranged music for celebrated artists like Sarah Vaughan.

 In 1959 Ernie Wilkins collaborated with Melba Liston to write music as she toured Europe with the musical Free and Easy in the Quincy Jones orchestra.
-Wilkins was in charge of developing the hard-swingin Basie-type numbers.